Best Things to Do & Places to Eat in Apollo Beach, Florida

 Ruskin Family Drive-In Theatre

-The drive-in has been around for over 50 years — its first movie being “Singing in the Rain” in 1952.
+The Ruskin Family Drive-In Theatre has been around for over 50 years.
+Its first movie was “Singing in the Rain” in 1952.
+According to the website, the owners take being a “family” drive-in very seriously.

-Okay, on to the food.
+Okay, on to the food scene.

 Apollo Meats in Apollo Beach, Florida

 Pro tip: Go on Tuesday morning for the best, freshest selection.
+And don’t forget to grab a number when you walk in!

 Ybor Grille in Ruskin, Florida